 This is a list of some of our favorite waterfalls in Banff, but it’s by no means all of them in the park.
 Many waterfalls are hidden back in the forests, away from civilization, and only seen by the most willing of hikers.
 Below are some of the most accessible in Banff and beyond.

-Cascade Falls is right on the side of Cascade Mountain and is the one fall that just about every visitor to the park is certain to see.
+Cascade Falls is right on the side of Cascade Mountain and is the one fall that just about every visitor to the park is certain to see (if they look for it!).
 If driving from Canmore to Banff on the Trans Canada, you can see this 240-meter tall fall on your right as you pass Cascade Ponds.
-Although you can see them from the car, it’s best to pull off and get a better look at them.
+Although you can see them from the car, it’s best to pull off and get a better look at the falls.

 You may see climbers nearby in the summer or ice climbers in the winter!